mfsiat/mern-api/frontend/README.md

 - Middleware that allows to return functions, rather than just actions.
 - it allows for delayed actions, including working with promises.

+### Create goals by authenticating

+- to create a goal we need to be registered
+- so we need to get the token to verify us first at the time of creating a goal
+- on **`thunAPI`** we can get anything from the state
+- we get the user token from there
+- then just pass the token with the data

 ### Code snippets

 - Conditional statements